tranductung-hcmus/SOPE/README.md

   *7, SMTP_MAIL, get the email that has SMTP_PASSWORD
   *8, STRIPE_API_KEY, get from the stripe website, publishable key.
   *9, STRIPE_SECRET_KEY, get from the stripe website, secret key.
+    * Are there application / system problems for engineering to review?
+    * Are there poorly constructed policies that need to be fixed?
+    * Are there instrumentation gaps?
 Step 6: change origin in app.js, change to "http://localhost:3000/"
 Step 7: change server = "http://localhost:8000/api/v2" in server.js, backend_url = "http://localhost:8000/" in frontend. <br>
 Step 8: change activationUrl = "http://localhost:3000/activation/${activationToken}" in user.js in controller in backend. <br>